blauwiggle/SDI/DNS/DNS.md

 ## **Zones configuration**

-We setup the forward lookup zone in ```/etc/bind/zones/db.mi.hdm-stuttgart.de```.
+We set up the forward lookup zone in ```/etc/bind/zones/db.mi.hdm-stuttgart.de```.
 This maps hostnames to IPv4 adresses.
+It is to be mentioned here that you have to increase the serial number of the document each time you save changes.
+Otherwise the changes will not be loaded at the next server reload.

 ```
 $TTL    604800